meltingscales/homeless-shelter-donation-pickup-coordinator/_notes/reflection.md

   - Charity?
   - Enforcement of basic human rights?
   - To make ourselves feel good?

+- Do we have obligations to homeless people?
+- Do we have obligations to our fellow citizens?

 - Why SHOULDN'T we help homeless people?
   - They don't deserve it